igrowing/RaspberryPi/nagios_lite_like/readme.md

 ![Node-RED UI](webui.png "Node-RED UI")
 - Normally nothing interesting happens.
 Checks run every hour.
 You can see last check date and time.
 - When specific check fails you'll get a message (I get email + pushbullet + telegram).
-To avoid flooding of messages there is a trigger node, limited to 1 mesage/hour.
-You might change the limit according to your preference.
+To avoid flooding of messages there is a trigger node, limited to 1 message/hour.
+You can change the limit according to your preference.
 When you fixed the problem, you might want to release for a moment the limit and check the network status.
 Click `Acknowledge` for that.
-- For extra status report in a present moment clock `Check`.
+- For extra status report in a present moment click `Check`.
 - In cases you want to exclude a device from checking, copy the `config.json` aside, and then edit  `config.json` appropriately.
 All this can be done live, without stopping the Node-RED.

 # Further steps to develop